ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 Elixir function declarations support [guard clauses](https://hexdocs.pm/elixir/master/guards.html), which are a handy tool for augmenting pattern matching with more complex checks.
 Guard clauses are a nice way to match against more complex patterns without adding too much clutter to your functions.
 Only a [handful of expressions](https://hexdocs.pm/elixir/master/guards.html#list-of-allowed-expressions) are supported, and they're meant to be short and sweet.

 In the code block above, we've added `not is_nil()` guards to our first two clauses.
-Thanks to guard clauses, just adding a couple extra characters was all we needed to protect against nils.
+Thanks to guard clauses, just adding a couple extra characters was all we needed to protect against nil values.

 #### Custom Guard Clauses